UNC-Libraries/SCTS-Documentation/Descriptive Elements.md

 - **Topics.** Subject matter addressed or documented in the collection materials.

 We strive for conscious language and ethical description in our abstracts, both for new finding aid description and for our reparative work of legacy description.
-As an embodiment of the history of the Southern United States, archival collections at the University of North Carolina at Chapel Hill include a vast range of white supremacist content that is deeply offensive and disturbing [^2](#endnotes) (Cullom).
-Historically our finding aid description has centered on the creators and collectors, often valorizing white individuals or families who owned enslaved individuals.
-Guided by our section's [Principles for Ethical Description](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Principles%20for%20Ethical%20Description%20in%20Special%20Collections%20Technical%20Services.md) and [Style Guide](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Style%20Guide.md#abstracts-collection-overview-bioghist-notes), we aspire to re-envision our abstract descriptive practice so that whiteness is no longer the presumed default, language is inclusive and accessible to those outside of the academy, and description does not obscure collection material that documents the lives of enslaved people [^3](#endnotes) (Dean 41).
-We strive to surface the names, stories, and lived experiences of underrepresented and marginalized individuals and groups, in particular those in the Black community, documented in UNC's collections.
-This work is influenced and inspired by the conversation happening around ethical archival description in the profession [^4](#endnotes).
-We recognize and acknowledge the influence that they have on our work.
+As an embodiment of the history of the Southern United States, archival collections at the University of North Carolina at Chapel Hill include a vast range of white supremacist content that is deeply offensive and disturbing.[^2] Historically our finding aid description has centered on the creators and collectors, often valorizing white individuals or families who owned enslaved individuals.
+Guided by our section's [Principles for Ethical Description](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Principles%20for%20Ethical%20Description%20in%20Special%20Collections%20Technical%20Services.md) and [Style Guide](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Style%20Guide.md#abstracts-collection-overview-bioghist-notes), we aspire to re-envision our abstract descriptive practice so that whiteness is no longer the presumed default, language is inclusive and accessible to those outside of the academy, and description does not obscure collection material that documents the lives of enslaved people.[^3] We strive to surface the names, stories, and lived experiences of underrepresented and marginalized individuals and groups, in particular those in the Black community, documented in UNC's collections.
+This work is influenced and inspired by the conversation happening around ethical archival description in the profession.[^4] We recognize and acknowledge the influence that they have on our work.

 # Extent